-In short, NSW businesses whose annual revenue is over $50million and larger must now issue an annual statement to the Minister for Home Affairs.
-This statement is to outline the actions that they are taking to identify and eliminate the risks of modern slavery in their operations or supply chains.
+In short, NSW businesses whose annual revenue is over $50million must now issue an annual statement to the Minister for Home Affairs.
+This statement outlines the actions that they are taking to identify and eliminate the risks of modern slavery in their operations or supply chains.
 You can read the bill and it’s full requirements here.

-The bill is a hugely positive step towards ending slavery in Australia as no longer will businesses be able to claim ignorance to forced labour, child labour or any kind of deceptive recruiting
+The bill is a hugely positive step towards ending slavery in Australia.
+So businesses will no longer be able to claim ignorance to forced labour, child labour or any kind of deceptive recruiting.

-It may seem at first that this bill will only seriously affect a small number of businesses who are essentially considered the ‘big players’.
-The domino effect from this single requirement, however, will have wide-reaching impacts across businesses of all sizes who are engaged by them too.
+It may seem at first that this bill will only seriously affect a small number of businesses.
+That is businesses who are essentially considered the ‘big players’.
+But the domino effect from this single requirement, will have wide-reaching impacts across businesses of all sizes who are engaged by them.

-Businesses will need to re-examine how they pick the companies that they choose to work with and form a new selection criteria that ensures that the businesses that they work alongside are aware of and compliant with the the requirements of the new law, just as they are.
+Businesses will need to re-examine how they pick the companies that they choose to work with.
+They will need to form a new selection criteria that ensures that the businesses that they work alongside are aware of and compliant with the the requirements of the new law, just as they are.

 How does this Impact your Business?